LamaCorp/graphalama/README.md

 ##### Gradients
 A `Gradient(start, end, horizontal)` will fill a shape with a linear interpolation between the two colors.
-`start` and `end` must be two tuples and if `horizontal == False`, the gradient will be drawn verticall, so `start` will be at the top of the shape and `end` at the bottom.
+`start` and `end` must be two tuples and if `horizontal == False`, the gradient will be drawn vertical, so `start` will be at the top of the shape and `end` at the bottom.

 ##### Multigradients
     ):
 A `Multigradient(*colors, positions=None, horizontal=True)` is like a `Gradient` but with more than two colors.

-Example for an equaly spaced blue-yellow-orange-red gradient:
+Example for an equally spaced blue-yellow-orange-red gradient:
 ```
 from graphalama.constants import BLUE, YELLOW, ORANGE, RED
 MultiGradient(BLUE, YELLOW, ORANGE, RED)